Anggun: 2017–2019: Television projects, 8 and Asian Games 2018

 On 12 October 2017, Anggun released a lyric video for "What We Remember" on YouTube as the first single of her new album "8".
-On 7 December 2017, An official music video of "What We Remember" was released on YouTube and she held the first performance of this song on Grand Finale of Asia's Got Talent stage.
+On 7 December 2017, an official music video of "What We Remember" was released on YouTube and she held the first performance of this song on Grand Finale of Asia's Got Talent stage.
 Anggun released her lead single "What We Remember" in December 2017.
-It was directed by Roy Raz and had to make the video in Ukraine.
-The album 8 was produced and distributed by Universal Music with other French composers and songwriters collaboration, such as Tiborg, Nazim Khaled, Nicolas Loconte, and many more including her husband.
-On 8 December 2017, she released her new album 8 and a release party was held at the Apple Store on Orchard Road, Singapore.
-The album "8" was distributed under exclusive license to Universal Music Asia and the album was released digitally worldwide on major streaming platforms, including Spotify and also released physically in some Asian countries.
-This album reached no. 1 in Indonesia, no. 5 in Malaysia, no. 18 in Singapore on iTunes.
-On Apple Music, this album got the highest peak on no. 7 in Indonesia, no. 21 in Malaysia, no. 30 in Vietnam, Top 60 in Singapore, Top 100 in Philippines, and Top 200 in Sri Lanka.
-Coincidentally, its lead single "What We Remember" was played in the background of the café scene on Korean drama series Two Cops episode 8.
-Throughout December 2017, Anggun and Universal Music Asia held a promotional tour throughout Indonesia, Singapore, Malaysia and the Philippines.
-The tour consisted of listening parties, showcases, and meet & greet sessions.
-In the Philippines, she did several performances in Eastwood Open Park Mall with Edray Teodoro as the opening act, in Uptown Bonifacio with The Voice Teens star Isabela Vinzon as the opening act and on Wish 107.5 Bus showcase.
+It was directed by Roy Raz and the video was made in Ukraine.
+She and her husband contributed to the album 8; it was released on 8 December 2017.
+It reached no. 1 in Indonesia, no. 5 in Malaysia, and no. 18 in Singapore on iTunes.
+On Apple Music it reached no. 7 in Indonesia, no. 21 in Malaysia, no. 30 in Vietnam, Top 60 in Singapore, Top 100 in Philippines, and Top 200 in Sri Lanka.
+In December 2017, in the Philippines, she did several performances in Eastwood Open Park Mall.
 She was being a guest star on ASAP and 24 Oras interview.
 In Malaysia, she held Meet & Greet with High Tea Session for her fans to promote the album in St. Regis Hotel, Kuala Lumpur.
-The first single "What We Remember" was released by dance label Citrusonic and serviced to US clubs including remixes by DJ Lynnwood (DJLW) Ralphi Rosario, Antoine Cortez, Craig C, Dirty Disco, Sted-E & Hybrid Heights, Love to Infinity, Offer Nissim, and more.
 On 20 April 2018, she announced and release duet version for her brand new singles from her latest album, called "The Good Is Back" with Rossa and Fazura.
-Shane Filan collaborated with her on one of the singles, "Need You Now", on the deluxe version of his latest album, Love Always, that releases only for United States and UK regions.
-Her songs, "What We Remember" and "The Good is Back" from her recent album charted on US Billboard Dance Club Chart.
-"What We Remember" reached no. 8 on that chart for about 16 weeks long and no. 15 on Asia Pop 40 throughout 2018.
-This single became reached the Top 10 of the charts in UK, US, Spain, Germany, and also Indonesia.
+Her songs, "What We Remember" and "The Good is Back" charted on US Billboard Dance Club Chart.
+"What We Remember" reached no. 8 on that chart for about 16 weeks and no. 15 on Asia Pop 40 throughout 2018.
+This single reached the Top 10 of the charts in UK, US, Spain, Germany, and Indonesia.
 "The Good is Back" got in to the US Billboard Dance Club Chart and topped to no. 20 for 9 weeks.
 American blogger and media personality Perez Hilton wrote on his blog that Anggun's "What We Remember" could be compared with Sade's and Dido's songs.